Team-1-4910-Edward/EchoCode-Capstone-Repo/README.md

 - Added function to toggle on and off a character reader
 - Added new hot keys for the above functions
 - Added C++ as a supported language
+- Streamlined: Speech and Copilot integration for smooth, conversational experience.
   **New Hotkeys:**

 | Shortcut     | Description                                                                                             |